 (v) otherwise provide us with personal information.

-We may also receive information about you from third parties, for example from a friend who wants to tell you about the website.
+We may also receive information about you from third parties.

 What information do we collect?

 We take steps to ensure that we do not collect your personal information if you use our online forms or call us to report suspected criminal activity, unless you choose to disclose your information to one of our Bespoke Lines or in relation to one of our technical services (such as the Integrity lines – see the exceptions set out above).

 When you engage with us in other ways, the types of information collected might include names, date of birth, email address, postal address, telephone number and credit/debit card details, and anything else that you tell us.
 We will also keep records of how you wish to communicate with us.

 We may collect additional information for specific purposes, such as health data (e.g. about allergies if you attend an event; about your health if you run a marathon for us, DBS checks as appropriate in connection with a voluntary role).

 There are different reasons why we may use your personal information.
 In particular: